ProteusMRIgHIFU/BabelBrain/README.md

 # Version log
+- 0.3.0 - XXX
+  - Fix issue on display results on Step 3.
+Results were scaled to intensity at the target, instead of maximal intensity in brain region, as done when calculating required Isppa in water.
+  - Fix issue on display results
 - 0.2.9-b - Oct 14, 2023
   - macOS applications are now fully signed, and no more warnings from macOS Gatekeeper appear.
   - PKG installer in macOS DMG distribution files replaces the "drag" macOS app into the application.